40206111/AdvancedGames/README.md

 Project not working?
 -
-Make sure you've retargetted the project and you're running x86.
+Make sure you've retargeted the project and you're running x86.